Arthur (2011 film)

 Arthur is a 2011 American romantic comedy film written by Peter Baynham and directed by Jason Winer.
 It is a remake of the 1981 film of the same name written and directed by Steve Gordon.
-Its story follows Arthur, a wealthy and alcoholic philanderer who, after a drunken run in with the law, is forced by his mother to marry Susan, a suitable spouse, or else he will be stripped of his inheritance, but things suddenly become complicated once he meets and falls in love with a free-spirited woman named Naomi.
-It stars Russell Brand, Helen Mirren, Jennifer Garner, Greta Gerwig, and Nick Nolte.
+Its story follows Arthur, a wealthy and alcoholic philanderer who, after a drunken run in with the law, is forced by his mother to marry Susan, a suitable spouse, or else he will be stripped of his inheritance.
+But things suddenly become complicated once he meets and falls in love with a free-spirited woman named Naomi.
+It stars Russell Brand, Helen Mirren, and Jennifer Garner.